renaissance-publishing/renaissance/content/chapters/21-races.md

 their head and feet are much like a hyena's;
 they are covered in short, ochre fur much like a hyena's;
 and they have a hyena's short tail.
-Gnolls are also much larger and stronger than most other races—Drakes are perhaps the only common race that can exceed them.
+Gnolls are also much larger and stronger than most other races — Drakes are perhaps the only common race that can exceed them.
 Notably, Gnolls display less sex dimorphism than most other races do; as a result, Gnollish cultures tend to place less importance on an individual's sex.

 Gnolls where one of the three races that cooperated under the auspices of the Old Charter to create the growing, prosperous culture of towns, manors and cities that would eventually become the Commonwealth.